 Grid table style

-Now, if you also add a grid table from the input fields of your form, you will see another new section opened in the element on the custom CSS of WP Fluent Forms.
+Now, if you also add a grid table from the input fields of your form, you will see another new section opened in the element on the custom CSS of Fluent Forms.
 It is named as the Grid Table Style.
 The styler comes with two tabs, Table Head and Table Body.

 Table head will help you to design the table header background color.
 You will also see a Typography option there.